Murray Melvin: Other work

 Several commercial available audio recordings have been made featuring Murray Melvin.
-These include four plays on LPs produced by Caedmon Records (Two Gentlemen of Verona (1965); A Midsummer Night's Dream; Bernard Shaw's St. Joan (1966); The Poetry of Kipling).
+These include four plays on LPs produced by Caedmon Records (Two Gentlemen of Verona (1965); A Midsummer Night's Dream; George Bernard Shaw's Saint Joan (1966); and The Poetry of Kipling).
 His performance in Oh, What a Lovely War is available on Decca Records (1969).

 In 2007, he narrated Tales of the Supernatural Volume 3 by M. R. James for Fantom Films.
 This was followed in 2009 by M.R.
-James - A Ghost Story for Christmas, and in 2011 and 2012 by two recordings of Wilkie Collins: Supernatural Stories, Volumes 2 & 3 and The Dark Shadows Legend :The Happier Dead.
+James - A Ghost Story for Christmas, and in 2011 and 2012 by two recordings of Wilkie Collins: Supernatural Stories, Volumes 2 & 3 and The Dark Shadows Legend: The Happier Dead.

+Personal life and death

+In December 2022, Melvin suffered a fall from which he never fully recovered.
+He died at St Thomas' Hospital in London on 14 April 2023, at the age of 90.
+Without any living close relatives at the time of his death, he had former Stratford East director Kerry Kyriacos Michael appointed as his next of kin.